skramm/cpphtmltags/docs/user_build_options.md

 ## User code build options

+20200323: PLEASE IGNORE THE CONTENT HERE, NOT UP TO DATE !

 When compiling your code, you can add some compile-time options.
 These come through symbols, that you can define (or not) before the "include" line: